kilekunnod/kilekun-28/README.md

 - 👋 Hi, I’m Kilekun
 - 👀 I’m interested in Cybersecurity, and i also enjoy front-end dev!
-- 🌱 I’m currently learning to strengthen my skills infront-end dev, Python, JavaScript, Linux, SQL, and other stuff.
+- 🌱 I’m currently learning to strengthen my skills in Front-end dev, Python, JavaScript, Linux, SQL, and other stuff.
 - 💞️ I’m looking to LEARN
 - 📫 How to reach me ...kilekunonajide@gmail.com, onajide.adekilekun@stu.cu.edu.ng.
 - 😄 Pronouns: ...
 He/Him